Study warns China of 'colossal outbreak' of Covid-19 if it opens up

 In a report published in China CDC Weekly by the Chinese Centre for Disease Control and Prevention, the four mathematicians from Peking University argued that China was not ready and could not afford to lift entry-exit quarantine measures without more efficient vaccinations or specific treatment.

-Currently, people arriving from abroad have to undergo 21-day quarantine in designated hotels.
+Currently, people arriving from abroad have to undergo a 21-day quarantine in designated hotels.

 Using data for August from the US, Britain, Israel, Spain and France, the mathematicians looked at the potential results if China adopted similar pandemic response strategies to those used in the selected countries.